-Elizabeth River Trail is a 10.5 mile iconic urban trail.
-Visitors can discover one-of-a-kind experiences on the trail as it takes you along the waterfront through commercial, residential and historical sites.
+Here’s The Deal: Elizabeth River Trail is a 10.5-mile iconic urban trail.
+Visitors can discover one-of-a-kind experiences on the trail as it takes you along the waterfront through commercial, residential, and historical sites.
 The ERT offers amazing views of the Elizabeth River.
-Along the way, you can enjoy the parks, restaurants, and breweries.
-Highlights include The Pagoda & Oriental Gardens, Town Point Park, the USS Wisconsin, Fort Norfolk, and Plum Point Park featuring new award winning amenities like a kayak launch, play sculpture and obstacle course.
-The Elizabeth River Trail Foundation is tasked with enhancing and activating the trail as a recreational, social, and educational destination in Norfolk, Virginia. follow them on socials for free events and new trail developments year round.
+You can enjoy the parks, restaurants, and breweries along the way.
+Highlights include The Pagoda & Oriental Gardens, Town Point Park, the USS Wisconsin, Fort Norfolk, and Plum Point Park, featuring new award-winning amenities like a kayak launch, play sculpture, and obstacle course.
+The Elizabeth River Trail Foundation is tasked with enhancing and activating the trail as a recreational, social, and educational destination in Norfolk, Virginia.
+Follow them on socials for free events and new trail developments year-round.

-Handpicked Top 3 Hiking Trails in Norfolk, Virginia.
-All of our hiking trails actually face a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
+Expert recommended Top 3 Hiking Trails in Norfolk, Virginia.
+All of our hiking trails actually undergo a rigorous 50-Point Inspection, which includes customer reviews, history, complaints, ratings, satisfaction, trust, cost and general excellence.
+You deserve only the best!

 We spent an early morning walking the dog out here.
 It was lovely.
 I sorta feel like trail is a bit of a misnomer since there isn't much signage for it and directions drop you in the middle of town.
 So, not exactly what I expected but a great way to see downtown.